HafizFasih/icp-book/icp-book/docs/part3-constitution/07-constitutional-amendments.md

 ### Historical Context

 The 8th Amendment was passed in **November 1985** during **General Muhammad Zia-ul-Haq's military regime**.
-Zia had seized power in a military coup on **July 5, 1977**, abrogating the 1973 Constitution.
+Zia had seized power in a military coup on **July 5, 1977**, cancelling the 1973 Constitution.
 In 1985, facing international pressure and seeking legitimacy, Zia promised elections and a return to democracy, but on his terms.

 The 8th Amendment was **the price newly elected non-party Parliament paid for lifting of Martial Law**.
 It fundamentally altered the parliamentary nature of the 1973 Constitution, shifting the balance of power heavily in favor of the President.